 Officials are a completely volunteer group, responsible for judging the four main areas of a meet; field judges, track judges, timekeepers and starters.
 Officials receive specialized training and certification, achieving increasing levels of knowledge and responsibility from levels 1-3 at the provincial level to levels 4-5 at the national level.

 The Club, in conjunction with BC Athletics, regularly hosts training courses for those interested in becoming officials.
 The Level 1 official’s clinic is suitable for anyone with a desire to be more involved and no specific knowledge of track and field is required.
-The course is only two hours long, costs nothing and provides a person the basic understanding of the sport and officiating.
+The course is only two hours long, costs nothing, and provides a person a basic understanding of the sport and officiating.
 Upon completion of the clinic, and 24 hours of officiating at differing meets, an individual is eligible for designation as a Level 1 Official.

 Through the period that most kids participate in Athletics, parents will likely have volunteered at countless meets and all of this time would be eligible for credit towards officiating status.
 Why not take the minor extra step and attend one of the Level 1 officiating clinics to put that volunteering time towards accreditation as an official?
 It helps the club by increasing the internal knowledgebase and adds credibility and capability in hosting our own meets.